December 1966 • From The Beatles Monthly Book

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-The English rock group the Beatles toured Germany, Japan and the Philippines between 24 June and 4 July 1966.
+The English rock group the Beatles toured West Germany, Japan and the Philippines between 24 June and 4 July 1966.
 The thirteen concerts comprised the first stage of a world tour that ended with the band’s final tour of the United States, in August 1966.
-The shows in what was then West Germany represented a return to the country where the Beatles had developed as a group before achieving fame in 1963.
-Those in Japan and the Philippines marked the only live performances that the band ever gave in Asia.
-The return flight to England included a stopover in Delhi in India.
+The shows in West Germany represented a return to the country where the Beatles had developed as a group before achieving fame in 1963.
+The return flight from the Philippines to England included a stopover in Delhi, India.
 There, the Beatles indulged in two days of sightseeing and shopping for musical instruments while still under the attention of the press and local fans.

 The concerts were well attended yet provided the band with little in the way of artistic fulfilment.
-The program was in the package-tour format typical of the 1960s, with two shows per day, several support acts on the bill, and the Beatles’ set lasting around 30 minutes.
-The band’s set list included their new single, “Paperback Writer“, but no songs from their recently completed album, Revolver.
-Often marked by poor playing, the shows highlighted the division between what the group could achieve when performing live as a four-piece with inadequate amplification, and the more complex music they were able to create in the recording studio.
+The programme was in the package-tour format typical of the 1960s, with two shows per day, several support acts on the bill, and the Beatles’ set lasting around 30 minutes.
+The band’s setlist included their new single, “Paperback Writer“, but no songs from their recently completed album, Revolver.
+Often marked by poor playing, the shows highlighted the division between what the group could achieve when performing live as a four-piece with inadequate amplification and the more complex music they were able to create in the recording studio.
 Concerts at the Circus-Krone-Bau in Munich and the Nippon Budokan hall in Tokyo were filmed and broadcast on local television networks.